-Notwithstanding the above, the Receiving Party may disclose certain Confidential Information of the Disclosing Party, without violating the obligations of this Agreement, to the extent such disclosure is required by a valid order of a court or other governmental body having jurisdiction, provided that the Receiving Party provides the Disclosing Party with reasonable prior written notice of such disclosure and makes a reasonable effort to obtain, or to assist the Disclosing Party in obtaining, a protective order preventing or limiting the disclosure and/or requiring that the Confidential Information so disclosed be used only for the purposes for which the law or regulation required, or for which the order was issued.
+Notwithstanding the above, the Receiving Party may disclose certain Confidential Information of the Disclosing Party, without breaching the terms of this Agreement, to the extent such disclosure is required by a valid order of a court or other governmental body having jurisdiction, provided that the Receiving Party provides the Disclosing Party with reasonable prior written notice of such disclosure and makes a reasonable effort to obtain, or to assist the Disclosing Party in obtaining, a protective order preventing or limiting the disclosure and/or requiring that the Confidential Information so disclosed be used only for the purposes for which the law or regulation required, or for which the order was issued.

-The Receiving Party will immediately notify the Disclosing Party upon discovery of any loss or unauthorized disclosure of the Confidential Information of the Disclosing Party.
+The Receiving Party will immediately notify the Disclosing Party upon discovery of any loss or unauthorised disclosure of the Confidential Information of the Disclosing Party.

-Upon termination or expiration of this Agreement, or upon written request of either Party, each Party will promptly return to the Disclosing Party or destroy all documents and other tangible materials representing the Disclosing Party’s Confidential Information and all copies thereof.
+Upon termination or expiration of this Agreement, or upon written request of either Party, each Party will:

+promptly return to the Disclosing Party or destroy all documents and other tangible materials (and copies) containing, reflecting, incorporating or based on the Disclosing Party’s Confidential Information;

+erase all the Disclosing Party’s Confidential Information from its computer systems or which is stored in electronic form (to the extent possible); and

+certify in writing to the Disclosing Party that it has complied with the requirements of this clause, provided that the Receiving Party may retain documents and materials containing, reflecting, incorporating, or based on the Confidential Information to the extent required by law or any applicable governmental or regulatory authority and to the extent reasonable to permit the Receiving Party to keep evidence that it has performed its obligations under this Agreement.
+The provisions of this Agreement shall continue to apply to any documents and materials kept by the Receiving Party in accordance with this clause.

 Confidential Information is and shall remain the sole property of the Disclosing Party.
-The Receiving Party recognizes and agrees that nothing contained in this Agreement will be construed as granting any property rights, by license or otherwise, to any Confidential Information of the Disclosing Party, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such Confidential Information.
+The Receiving Party recognises and agrees that nothing contained in this Agreement will be construed as granting any property rights, by license or otherwise, to any Confidential Information of the Disclosing Party, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such Confidential Information.
 Neither Receiving Party will make, have made, use or sell for any purpose any product or other item using, incorporating or derived from any Confidential Information of the Disclosing Party.
 Neither this Agreement nor the disclosure of any Confidential Information hereunder shall result in any obligation on the part of either Party to enter into any further agreement with the other, license any products or services to the other, or to require either Party to disclose any particular Confidential Information.
-Nothing in this Agreement creates or shall be deemed to create any employment, joint venture, or agency between the Parties.
+Nothing in this Agreement is intended to, or shall be deemed to establish any partnership, joint venture, or agency between the Parties.

-The Receiving Party will not reproduce the Confidential Information of the Disclosing Party in any form except as required to accomplish the intent of this Agreement.
-Any reproduction by a Receiving Party of any Confidential Information of the Disclosing Party will remain the property of the Disclosing Party and will contain any and all confidential or proprietary notices or legends that appear on the original, unless otherwise authorized in writing by the Disclosing Party.
+A Receiving Party will not reproduce the Confidential Information of the Disclosing Party in any form except as required to fulfill the purpose of this Agreement.
+Any reproduction by a Receiving Party of any Confidential Information of the Disclosing Party will remain the property of the Disclosing Party and will contain any and all confidential or proprietary notices that appear on the original, unless otherwise authorised in writing by the Disclosing Party.